 There are many exercises that contribute to your overall booty development, so the way I like to set up these glute focused programs are by building the training around a few glute dominant movements and then followed by hip dominant movements.

-You’ll notice that the movements above are what we would call compound movements because they utilize multiple joints and muscles.
+You’ll notice that the movements above are what we call compound movements because they utilize multiple joints and muscles.
 These exercises are also using mostly free weights as opposed to machines.
 The one exception to free weights being glute kickbacks, which are usually done on a cable machine, or a specific glute kickback machine.

 There are also other movements such as side-lying clams, hip abduction, and bird dogs that are mostly done using body weight that can help with proper activation of the entire gluteal muscle group.